IdentityToday/api-endpoint/README.md

 - [Go to get submission status](#get-submission-status)
 - [Go to generate compliance dashboard screening report](#generate-cd-screening-report)
 - [Go to generate compliance dashboard kyc report](#generate-cd-kyc-report)

 &nbsp;

+# Authentication

+For all our endpoints we require you to add `x-api-key` to your request headers along with the API key we provide for you.

+&nbsp;